Math for Data Science

 The highlight of the book is the machine learning chapter, where the results of the previous chapters are applied to neural network training and stochastic gradient descent.
 Also included in this last chapter are advanced topics such as accelerated gradient descent and logistic regression trainability.

 A neural network is a function defined by parameters, or weights.
-Given a large dataset of inputs, the goal is to adjust these weights so the network's outputs closely match the desired targets.
-This is achieved by minimizing the error between actual and expected outcomes using gradient descent, which navigates the error landscape in weight space.
+Given a large dataset inserted into the network, the goal is to train the network: to adjust the weights so the resulting network outputs closely match the dataset targets.
+This is achieved by using gradient descent to navigate the error landscape in weight space, thereby minimizing the error between outputs and targets.

 Historically, training neural networks at scale was impractical due to the large number of weights involved.
 A breakthrough came with stochastic gradient descent (SGD), first introduced in the 1950s and widely applied to neural networks in the 1980s.
 SGD enables convergence to a minimum error by following approximations of the true gradient, even when those approximations are noisy.

-While computing the full gradient requires summing over many terms, SGD estimates the gradient using small subsets of data, known as mini-batches.
+While computing the full gradient requires summing over many terms, SGD estimates the gradient using small subsets of the dataset, known as minibatches.
 This reduces computational demands while maintaining convergence, albeit at the cost of longer training times.
-Despite this trade-off, SGD has made large-scale neural network training feasible, paving the way for recent deep learning advancements.
+Despite this trade-off, SGD has made large-scale neural network training feasible, paving the way for deep learning and AI.